r0chd/nh/README.md

     elevated commands.
 Set to `"0"` to disable preservation, `"1"` to force preservation.
 If unset, preservation defaults to enabled.

-- `NH_SHOW_SYSTEMCTL_HINTS`
+- `NH_SHOW_ACTIVATION_LOGS`
-  - Whether to parse activation logs and isolate specific unit failures to display them at the end of activation.
-Setting this to `"1"` allows replicating the default behaviour from `nixos-rebuild` where failing units are displayed at the end.
+  - Controls whether activation output is displayed.
+By default, activation output is hidden.
+Setting this to `"1"` will show the full activation logs, which is useful for debugging activation failures.
+Supported on all platforms (NixOS, Home Manager, and Darwin).

 - `NH_LOG`
   - Sets the tracing/log filter for NH.
 This uses the same format as